Business-Specific Analytics & AI for Fashion Retailers

 - Destination resorts that run gift shops must account for occupation rates in their hotels as well as weather.

-- Liquor stores have legal restrictions such as wet/dry zones, state lines, and deal with inventory in pallets, cases, and individual bottles.
+- Liquor stores have legal restrictions such as wet/dry zones, and state lines, and deal with inventory in pallets, cases, and individual bottles.

 - Jewelry retailers need to determine the right assortment mix that offers a good selection while having the right depth of inventory for each SKU.